 |

 already.
 Otherwise, please submit a bug report.
 It might be useful

-to use the CVS version of FreeType for testing since we don't release
+to use the git version (see above) of FreeType for testing since we

+|